 The albino forms, particularly the white one when young is opaque and the internal organs can be seen through the sides if the animal.

 Axolotl have quite a long life expectance if kept free from disease and in the correct conditions, you can expect them to live for between 8 and 14 years so they can be quite a long lived companion.

 Axolotl are entirely aquatic under normal circumstances and so fish tanks are the ideal home, as they can reach quite a large size the best size tank for a single adult Axolotl would be 18 inches long x 12 inches wide x 15 inches high and the water level though need not be more than 6 – 10 inches.

 You can, if you want, keep them in a smaller tank but this may cause some stress to the animal and for the sake of a little extra money you may as well give them more freedom to move around.

 Setting up the tank

 There are lots of types of filters available for aquariums such as under gravel filters, external filters and power filters, for this demonstration we are using an under gravel filter as they are the most inexpensive and widely available types.

 Strictly speaking, the Axolotl tank doesn’t need to be filtered if you are prepared to remove 15 – 20 % of the water each week but this is a time consuming and laborious task so we’re using a filter.

 This type of filter is simply placed in the bottom of the tank directly on to the glass and the pipes attached.

-Once the filter is in place you can top this with 1 inch of standard tank gravel, this is where the nitrosomonas and nitrobacter bacteria will breed, these are useful bacteria which break down the waste from the Axolotl which is mostly in the form of ammonia.
+Once the filter is in place you can top this with 1 inch of standard tank gravel, this is where the Nitrosomonas and Nitrobacter bacteria will breed, these are useful bacteria that break down the waste from the Axolotl which is mostly in the form of ammonia.